W – Der Imbiss

 W - Der ImbissBlink and you’ll miss this tiny Indian-run eatery serving eclectic international fare between Mitte and Prenzlauer Allee along the trendy Kastanienallee.
-Notable for its upside-down McDonald’s sign (hence the "W" in the name; Der Imbiss means "The Snack"), the restaurant consists of a serving hatch and a few brightly colored tables, and has quirky Hawaiian and African decor.
+Notable for its upside-down McDonald’s sign (hence the "W" in the name; Der Imbiss means "The Snack"), the restaurant consists of a service window and a few brightly colored tables, and has quirky Hawaiian and African decor.
 The food is not only cheap and tasty but also healthy and diverse, pulling off an ambitious mix of Mexican, Californian, Indian, and Italian influences.
-It's most famous for naan pizzas, Indian naan breads baked in the venue’s tandoor, with pizza-esque toppings from olives and cheese to artichokes and salmon.
-The menu also includes filling Indian Thali platters, soups and salads, and Mexican-style wraps.
+It's most famous for naan pizzas—Indian naan breads baked in the venue’s tandoor, with pizza-esque toppings from olives and cheese to artichokes and salmon.
+The menu also includes filling Indian thali platters, soups and salads, and Mexican-style wraps.

 It's Not McDonalds

+W-Der Imbiss may be cooking up fancy fast food now, but Canadian chef and owner Gordon W, who pops up in the open kitchen from time to time, hasn’t forgotten that he’s catering to Western Europe’s most wallet-friendly capital: the most expensive rice bowl on his menu costs 8.50 Euros.
 The place is still cheap enough for a cab driver, and its Indian subji curry (6.50 Euros) makes a great lunch.
 Broccoli, cauliflower, eggplant, red and green peppers are crisp-tender, even as they absorb the spices from their light yellow curry sauce.
 Made to order, topped with a handful of fresh cilantro, and served with basmati rice and yogurt, the only thing missing in this curry is a little chili pepper heat.